karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

   - ``ApplicationName.Repository.Impl.csproj``

   When you create a new solution using this template every ``.csproj`` file and the ``.sln`` file will be renamed by the template engine from ``ApplicationName`` to the name chosen by the user.
-  Also the namespace prefix inside all the csharp files will be renamed from ``ApplicationName`` to the name chosen by the user.
+  Also the namespace prefix inside all the ``.csharp`` files will be renamed from ``ApplicationName`` to the name chosen by the user.

 - ``preferNameDirectory``: Indicates whether to create a directory for the template.
 If you set the value to ``false`` the solution will be placed in your current directory.

-- ``specialCustomOperations``: The templating engine supports conditional operators but it only supports them in a certain file types.
-If you need to add conditionals operators in another file types you need to add them here.
+- ``specialCustomOperations``: The templating engine supports conditional operators, but it only supports them in a certain file types.
+If you want to use conditionals operators in another file types you need to add them here.
-In my template I want to add conditional operators on the YAML files, that  why I'm adding a custom operation that applies to all the yml files (``**/*.yml``)
+In my template I want to add conditional operators on the YML files, that's why I'm adding a custom operation that applies to all the yml files (``**/*.yml``)

 - ``sources.modifiers`` : The sources.modifiers allows us to include or exclude files from the solution based on a condition.

 - ``symbols``: The symbols section is where you specify the inputs you want to parameterize and also define the behaviour of those inputs.

-The ``symbols`` and the ``sources.modifiers`` section is the meat of the ``template.json`` file.
+The ``symbols`` section and the ``sources.modifiers`` section is the meat of the ``template.json`` file.

 I'm not going to try to explain the meaning of every symbol that I have placed on the ``symbols`` section, mainly because it will be quite repetitive because most of the symbols are using exactly the same strategy.
 Instead of that, I'm going to explain the strategies I have used, so in the end every symbol from the ``symbols`` section will drop down in one of the strategies described in the next section.